loading

-will adhesive tape ruin a record
+will adhesive tape ruin a record1

 Introduction: